Jaabaali/docs/web.md

 ## 📁 Uploading Custom Content

-Uploading custom content is currently not supported on the Web and will be added soon.
+Uploading custom content is currently **not supported** on the Web and will be added soon.

 ---

-## ▶️ Previewing & Playtesting
+## ▶️ Publishing & Playtesting

 Click the **▶️ Play** button at any time to launch an interactive preview of your game.
 You can: